tenten634/kaggle-asl-fingerspelling-1st-place-solution/KAGGLE_SETUP_GUIDE.md

 **Expected output:**
 - ✅ Input datasets found
 - ✅ Data files ready (CSV/JSON in datamount/)
-- ⚠️ TPU libraries not available (this is OK - test manually below)
+- ⚠️ TPU check may show errors (this is OK - test manually below)
 - ❌ CUDA not available (expected when using TPU)

+**Note**: The check script may crash with TPU initialization errors.
+This is normal - the script tries to fully initialize TPU which can fail.
+The manual test below is more reliable.

 **Note**: The check script may show "TPU libraries not available" even after installation.
 Test TPU manually: